cyberwitch/nospoilers/README.md

 ## No Spoilers

-NoSpoilers is a webapp for safely browsing wikis free of spoilers.
+No Spoilers is a webapp for safely browsing wikis free of spoilers.
 You select a TV series, and what episode you have seen up to, and it provides a portal with which to browse a wiki without risk of seeing a spoiler.

 It will work by browsing the latest wiki page histories no later than the first unseen episode of the show.

+## TODO

+* Add tests
+* Fix intra-wiki links
+* Add support for other wikis

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).